Novgorod Land: Population

 The settlement of the territory of Novgorod Land began in the Valdai Upland since the Paleolithic and Mesolithic, along the border of the Valdai (Ostashkovsky) glaciation, and in the north–west of Priilmenye, in the area of the future territorial center, since the Neolithic.

 Archaeologically and through the study of toponymy, the presence of migratory so–called Nostratic communities is supposed here, replaced by Indo–European groups (future Balts and Slavs) who came from the south–west and ancestors of the Baltic–Finnish peoples who came from the east.

+The center of the Slavic settlements was the vicinity of Lake Ilmen and the Volkhov River, and the Ilmen Slovenes lived here.
 It is traditionally believed that in the 6th century Krivichi tribes came here, and in the 8th century, in the process of Slavic settlement of the East European Plain, the tribe of Ilmen Slovenes came.
 Finnic tribes lived in the same territory, having left a memory of themselves in the names of numerous rivers and lakes.
 The interpretation of pre–Slavic toponymy as exclusively Finno–Ugric is questioned by some researchers.

-The time of Slavic settlement dates, as a rule, according to the type of kurgan groups and individual mounds located in this territory.
-Pskov long mounds are traditionally associated with Krivichi, and mounds in the shape of a hill with Slovenes.
-There is also the so–called Kurgan hypothesis, based on which various assumptions about the ways of settling this territory are possible.
+The dates of the Slavic settlement rely on the burial mounds, with long mounds associated with Krivichi, and hill-shaped mounds with Slovenes.

 Archaeological research in Staraya Ladoga and Rurik Gorodishche shows the presence of Scandinavians, traditionally referred to in the Old Russian (medieval) literary sources as Varangians, among the inhabitants of these first large settlements.

 In addition to the Slavic population, a significant part of the Novgorod Land was inhabited by various Finnic peoples.
-Vodskaya pyatina along with the Slavs was inhabited by Votians and Izhora, who have long been closely associated with Novgorod.
+Vodskaya pyatina along with the Slavs was inhabited by Votians and Izhora, who were closely associated with Novgorod.
 The Yem', who lived in southern Finland, was usually at enmity with the Novgorodians and more inclined to the side of the Swedes, while the neighboring Karelians usually kept to Novgorod.
 Novgorod were often fighting Chud who inhabited Livonia and Estonia.
 Zavolochye was inhabited by Finnic tribes, which was often called Zavolotskaya Chud; later Novgorod colonists settled in this region.
-Tersky coast was inhabited by the Lapps.
+Tersky coast was inhabited by the Sámi people.
 Further, Permians and Zyryans lived in the northeast.

-The center of the Slavic settlements was the vicinity of Lake Ilmen and the Volkhov River, and the Ilmen Slovenes lived here.